CARES Act Emergency Funding for Students

 The U.S. Department of Education has required that all recipients of funds awarded under Section 18004(a)(1) of the CARES Act must be eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965.
 Cornell has signed and returned to the Department a Certification and Agreement affirming that the university will distribute this CARES Act funding to students whose expenses were affected by the COVID-19 emergency (including eligible expenses under a student’s cost of attendance such as food, housing, course materials, technology, health care, and child care).

-All of Cornell’s recipients are either dependent students with an expected parent/guardian contribution or independent students with a personal contribution of less than $18,000 during the 2019-2020 academic year.
+All of Cornell’s recipients are either undergraduate dependent students with an expected parent/guardian contribution or independent students with a personal contribution of less than $18,000 during the 2019-2020 academic year, or graduate and professional students with federal loan borrowing history.
 Amounts have been adjusted for any of these students who have already received Access emergency funding, housing/dining refunds or other refunds, and based on each student’s specific calculated expected contribution.
 Typical award values for CARES awards range between $300 and $2,500.

 Students receiving the university’s award notice will be asked to review the proposed award and certify that they have incurred not-otherwise reimbursed covered expenses in at least the amount of the award.
 Students will be able to (1) accept that award amount; (2) accept a lesser amount that more accurately reflects their unreimbursed expenses; or, (3) accept no funds if they have not incurred reimbursable expenses.